NaturalIntelligence/fast-xml-parser/nexttodo.md

-* Replace dependecy `he`, as it is increasing browser bundle size from 17kb to 110kb
-* build properties only once
 * check test coverage and write necessary tests
 * validate XML stream data
+* Fix jTox for json array.
+Not sure if a bug exist.
+* generate separate and combined browser bundle for xml -> nimn, xml -> json , json -> xml
+* Es6 to es5 migration without workaround.
 * Parse JSON string to XML.
-Currently it transforms JSON object to XML
+Currently it transforms JSON object to XML.
+Partially done.
+Need to work on performance.
-* Parse XML to nimn data format
-* Find alternative of open collective, instead of removing it completely
+* build properties only once
 * XML to JSON ML : https://en.wikipedia.org/wiki/JsonML